VU-IVM/Github-README/README.md

 Fill in Repository name \
 Add description (optional) \
 Optional to Initialize this repository with a README. \
-If you initialized a repo, click on the green Clone or Download button and copy the Github-link, if not, you enter a webpage with more detailed instruction how to set up you repo. \
+If you initialized a repo, click on the green Clone or Download button and copy the Github-link. \
+if you do not Initialize the repo, just the empty folder is created. \
+You enter a webpage with more detailed instruction how to set up you repo. \
-You only have to copy the Github-link, .e.g. https://github.com/VU-IVM/{your_repo_name}.git \
+Copy the Github-link, .e.g. https://github.com/VU-IVM/{your_repo_name}.git \
 Now you can connect you local folder to the remote repository. \
 git remote add origin https://github.com/VU-IVM/{your_repo_name}.git \
 git remote -v # verifies the new remote URL \
 git push -u origin master \
 Pushes the changes in your local repository up to the remote repository you specified as origin \
-After you have run git push -u origin master, it will automaticallly push your next updates to the origin if you only write: \
+After you have run git push -u origin master, the -u flag ensures that it will automaticallly push your next updates to the origin if you only write: \
 git push